vitaly-t/pg-core/README.md

 ### Main Features

-* Zero dependencies;
+* Zero dependencies
-* Everything is in TypeScript;
+* Everything is in TypeScript
-* No extras (query formatting, etc);
+* No extras (query formatting, etc)
-* For Node.js >= v10.4.0, with `BigInt` support right out of the box.
+* For Node.js >= v10.4.0, with `BigInt` support right out of the box

 This low-level PostgreSQL kernel provides only connectivity and basic query execution that's supported by PostgreSQL server, and nothing else.

-Although it can be used directly, the primary purpose is integration with other libraries to offer custom query formatting and other high-lever features.
+Although it can be used directly, the primary purpose is integration with other libraries, for custom query formatting or any high-level features.

 ### Installing